ocean explorer/Explorationshome/index

 Map of MR1 sidescan sonar imagery around Anatahan island

 Map of MR1 sidescan sonar imagery around Anatahan island, collected during the 2003 Ring of Fire expedition.
 Dark areas on the submarine flanks of the island are young lava flows.
-Click image for a larger view.
+Click image for larger view.

 Map of EM300 multibeam sonar bathymetry around Anatahan island